Licensed to ill

 And was itchy.
 Itchy as hell because he had a scorching case of poison ivy up and down his forearms and wrists, and lower legs and ankles.
 And no matter how hard he tried not to, he kept scratching it.

 And was shivering.
 Because he was only wearing a t-shirt, shorts and flip-flops.
-The same exact faded neon-green Spud Mckenzie t-shirt, fresh neon-pink OP shorts, and new stocking-stuffer pair of flip-flops that he wore yesterday because yesterday was sunny and in the high 70’s all day long.
-It was only 53 degrees out, but he was freezing his South Florida ass off.
+The same exact old faded neon-green Spud Mckenzie t-shirt and pink OP shorts.
+And his same new stocking-stuffer pair of flip-flops that he got and wore yesterday because yesterday was Christmas and was sunny and in the high 70’s all day long.
+Now, 53 degrees out, he was freezing his South Florida ass off.

 He did not want to be discovered by some early-morning dog walker or jogger.
 So he complained again, again a muffled yell, “I knew he wouldn’t show up.”